It’s been five years since Robeco launched its SDG Framework, and from one little acorn, a mighty oak has grown.

 This is an important difference: various tobacco companies can get top-notch ESG ratings while they have negative SDG scores due to their adverse health impacts.
 This impact philosophy lies at the core of the SDGs themselves.

 A further development is the role that SDG scores will play in meeting the reporting and disclosure requirements of the EU’s Sustainable Finance Disclosure Regulation (SFDR).
 Under the SFDR Level 2 Regulatory Technical Standards, from 2023 the Framework will be used as one way to define what is actually considered a sustainable investment at Robeco.
 If a company scores positively, then it can be labelled as sustainable.
-This system will also determine whether a fund can be labeled as ‘Article 9’ pursuing a wholly sustainable objective.
+This system will also determine whether a strategy can be labeled as ‘Article 9’ pursuing a wholly sustainable objective.

 Next to regulation, the SDG scores form part of product innovation.
-The fact that some companies are trying to become more sustainable but are not quite there yet – getting low negative -1 or zero scores on the Framework – led to the creation of an entirely new fund.
-Companies that were willing to engage with Robeco’s Active Ownership team to improve their scores are included in the SDG Engagement Equities fund that is already seeing results.
+The fact that some companies are trying to become more sustainable but are not quite there yet – getting low negative -1 or zero scores on the Framework – led to the creation of an entirely new strategy.
+Companies that were willing to engage with Robeco’s Active Ownership team to improve their scores are included in the SDG Engagement Equities strategy that is already seeing results.

 And as a strong believer in sharing our knowledge for the furtherment of sustainable investing, Robeco is now sharing the intellectual property of the Framework with stakeholders including clients and academics.
 This is the first step in the SI Open Access Initiative which began in August 2022.